SocialBiologyGroupWesternU/Gene-Context/write/data/readme.md

-Any script that generates a text file (.txt or .csv) will write it to this directory
+Any script that generates a data file (.txt or .csv) will write to this directory